NVIDIAGameWorks/Opacity-MicroMap-Samples/README.md

 # OMM Sample

-*OMM sample* demostrates usage of Opacity Micro Maps in Raytracing.
+*Opacity Micro-Map sample* demostrates usage of Opacity Micro-Maps in Raytracing.
 Sample details:
-- omm_sdk is used for OMM baking.
+- Opacity Micro-Map SDK is used for OMM baking.
 Both CPU baker and GPU baker are supported in the sample: https://github.com/NVIDIAGameWorks/Opacity-MicroMap-SDK
 - Rendering and Denoising are based on NRDSample: https://github.com/NVIDIAGameWorks/NRDSample

 ## Build instructions